dalaldia5/Soundify-React/README.md

 # Soundify React

-A Spotify clone built with React and TypeScript.
+A Music app built with React and TypeScript.

 ## Features